 Migration Governance and Agricultural & Rural Change

-The development of Kyrgyzstan reveals two important trends: declining agricultural production and a steady increase of remittances from labour migration.
-These trends suggest the transformative effect of migration, negating an overly simplistic investment effect of financial remittances on long standing livelihood activities.
+The development of Kyrgyzstan reveals two important trends: declining agricultural production and a steady increase of remittances from labor migration.
+These trends suggest the transformative effect of migration that negates an overly simplistic investment effect of financial remittances on long standing livelihood activities.
 Although many studies agree that labour migration contributes to poverty reduction in rural Kyrgyzstan, little attention has been paid so far to the question: What effect does migration have on rural development?

-AGRUMIG MSRI research focuses on 16 villages located in Naryn, Jalal-Abad, and Baken oblast.
+MSRI’s research component focuses on 16 villages located in Naryn, Jalal-Abad, and Baken oblast.
 Our research locations represent diverse agro-ecological contexts and different migration profiles.

 During the fall 2020, MSRI conducted quantitative surveys in AGRUMIG locations to investigate COVID-19's impact on target communities.
 Findings indicate that despite a sharp drop in remittances and a shrinking income source, 26% of the 303 interviewed migrant households helped their community during the pandemic.
 Migrants provided drugs, medical equipment, and financial support for rural doctors.

-Our qualitative data from surveys of staff from primary health units show that migrants contacted healthcare providers and learned about the needs of the community.
+Our qualitative data from surveys of primary health unit staff workers indicate that migrants contacted healthcare providers and learned about the needs of the community.
 Based on constant communication between migrants and local doctors, the primary health units received targeted assistance.
-The data allows us to see migrants as agents of community resilience in times of crisis.
+These data allow us to view migrants as agents of community resilience in times of crisis.